GaloisInc/LoCo/optimal/doc/reference.md

 ## Vectors

-TODO:
-- Forcing a vector does not force its elements
-- Forcing one element does not necessarily force others
-- Mapping preserves this laziness
+Vectors are lazy in `Optimal`.
+Operations on one element do not affect operations on other elements.
+One such operation is `force`: forcing the computation of one element of a vector will not force the computation of any others.
+Also, as with expressions, forcing the same element a second time will reuse the previously-computed value.

+This laziness persists through transformations.
+Forcing one element of a vector produced by applying `map` to another will force the new element and the original element, but not necessarily other elements of either vector.

 # Source Language Details